legendu-net/blog/misc/content/2014-09-07-python-modules.markdown

 14. PyGPU

-### Command-line
+## Command-line

-3. curses

 1. argparse

-2. getopt: great for paring arguments in a list! very cool, sounds like more general than argparse
+    This is the recommended package to use for argument parsing in Python.

+2. curses

+3. getopt
+    Not as convenient as argparse.

-### Text Mining
+## Text Mining

-2. NLTK
+1. NLTK

-1. scrapy: Web cr
+2. scrapy: Web cr

 3. textmining package